Richard F. Cebull: Federal judicial service

 Cebull served as a United States magistrate judge for the District of Montana from 1998 to 2001.
-On May 17, 2001, Cebull was nominated by President George W. Bush to a seat on the United States District Court for the District of Montana vacated by Jack D. Shanstrom.
-Cebull was confirmed by the United States Senate on July 20, 2001, and received his commission on July 25, 2001.
-He became chief judge in 2008.
+Cebull, along with Sam E. Haddon, was recommended for the United States District Court for the District of Montana by Senators Max Baucus and Conrad Burns.
+On May 17, 2001, Cebull was nominated by President George W. Bush to a seat on the District Court.
+The Billings seat was vacated by Jack D. Shanstrom.
+Cebull was confirmed by the United States Senate on July 20, 2001 with a unanimous vote of 93-0.
+He received his commission on July 25, 2001.
+Montana rotates chief judge status between the three active judges; because of this, Cebull became chief judge in 2008.

+Cebull took senior status in 2013.
+Haddon took senior status only a few months earlier, leaving Dana L. Christensen the only active judge.

 In a 2002 case brought by natural beef producers, the Charter family, against the United States Department of Agriculture, Cebull upheld the constitutionality of the Beef Promotion and Research Act of 1985, a government-mandated commodity checkoff program for the United States beef industry.
 The Charter family objected to being forced to pay into the fund, thus associated against their will with political and economic positions taken by the National Cattlemen’s Beef Association, the primary checkoff contractor.
 Cebull ruled that "The federal government created and controls the beef checkoff program. … Because the government may utilize private speakers to disseminate content-oriented speech, the [Beef] Act does not violate the rights of free speech or association."
 The ruling was vacated and remanded by the Ninth Circuit in 2005.

 In 2004, Cebull granted the Ranchers-Cattlemen Action Legal Fund and the United Stockgrowers of America an injunction against imports of Canadian cattle over concerns of a potential bovine spongiform encephalopathy outbreak.
 After rulings from the United States Department of Agriculture and protests from the Canadian government, the United States Court of Appeals for the Ninth Circuit reversed Cebull's injunction in July 2005.